-Fog can have devastating effects on transportation corridors in Sonoma Valley and throughout the County.
-Dense fog may increase the potential for transportation accidents along State Highway 12 and State Highway 116 which could in turn cause longer traffic delays and timely movement of goods and services.
+Fog can have devastating effects on transportation corridors and traffic patterns in Sonoma Valley and throughout the County.
+Dense fog may increase the potential for transportation accidents along State Highway 12 which could in turn cause longer traffic delays and timely movement of goods and services.
 Multi-car pileups have resulted from drivers using excessive speed for the conditions and visibility.

 These accidents can cause multiple injuries and deaths and could have serious implications for human health and the environment if a hazardous or nuclear waste shipment were involved.
 Other disruptions from fog include delayed emergency response vehicles and school closures.
+While dense fog can negatively impact traffic due to reduced visibility, it has limited impacts on the operation of water facilities and infrastructure.
+Therefore, the District does not have dense fog mitigation action proposed in this plan.